CBH2021/protein-language-challenge/README.rst

 Challenge aim
 ================
-The challenge is simply to achieve the highest Q8/Q3 accuracy of secondary structure prediction on the CASP12 test dataset.
+The challenge is simply to achieve the highest Q8/Q3 accuracy of secondary structure prediction on the secret test dataset, that your submissions will be benchmarked against.

 Requirements
 =====